View Marion Norman's Obituary on citizensvoice.com and share memories

 Preceding her in death, other than her parents, was sister, Margaret George.

-She is survived by her husband, Dan; sister, Betty George Polanowski and her husband, Frank, Elizabethtown; beloved nephew, Leo George Polanowski and his wife, Kristen, San Jose, Calif.; great-nieces, Lauren Grace; and Addison Wynn Polanowski; and several cousins.
+She is survived by her husband, Dan; sister, Betty George Polanowski and her husband, Frank, Elizabethtown; beloved nephew, Leo George Polanowski and his wife, Kristen, San Jose, Calif.; great-nieces, Lauren Grace and Addison Wynn Polanowski; great-great-nieces and great-great-nephews, Zach Post, Alex Abraham, Charlotte Abraham, Joseph Abraham, Adeline Principio and Jake Principio; and several cousins.

-All funeral arrangements are private at the convenience of the family under the direction of Mamary-Durkin Funeral Service Inc., 59 Parrish St., Wilkes-Barre.
+All funeral arrangements are at the convenience of the family under the direction of Mamary-Durkin Funeral Service Inc., Wilkes-Barre.
 A memorial service will be announced at a later date.

 "Your life was a blessing and your memory will be a treasure."